Are QR Codes Safe?

 Navigating the connected world with your data and information unscathed can be a difficult task, especially with technology impacting our lives.
 While QR codes are relatively safe, there still are some dangers to look out for when conducting business with them.
 Luckily, there are a few easy actions to remember not to do when interacting with QR codes.
 Remembering these can help keep you and your data safe.

 First of all, remember to use your own common sense.
 Typically, if something feels too good to be true, then likely it is.
 Additionally, if a code looks sketchy, then it’s best to not run the risk of scanning it.
-For example; if you see a QR code on a poster and it looks like it was pasted on over an existing QR code, then it’s likely either not legit or links to a malicious site.
+For example, if you see a QR code on a poster and it looks like it was pasted on over an existing QR code, then it’s likely either not legit or links to a malicious site.
 Also, if you see a code offering free money or services, don’t interact with those either.
 Treat every QR code with the same level of caution as you would a URL address online.
 Essentially, QR codes are hyperlinks for the real world.

 In addition to using your own judgment and common sense, you also may want to invest in an antivirus software or a VPN.
 This is good advice even if you don’t interact with QR codes regularly.
-You can also sign up for an identity monitoring service, of which many include antivirus and VPN, so that if your information is stolen that you know right away.
+You can also sign up for an identity monitoring service, of which many include antivirus and VPN, so that if your information is stolen, you know right away.

 Conclusion